caiotravain/caiotravain/README.md

 I'm a enthusiastic computer engineering student at INSPER, Brazil!

-🌱 I’m currently learning more in React, Django and data transmition with python!
+🌱 I’m currently learning more in Hardware description language and low level languages!